camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

 ### Custom Credentials provider

-As previously mentioned, the `CredentialProvider`'s purpose is to modify the gRPC headers with an authorization method such that a reverse proxy sitting in front of the gateway can validate them.
+As previously mentioned, the `CredentialProvider`'s purpose is to modify the gRPC headers with an authorization method so a reverse proxy sitting in front of the gateway can validate them.

 The interface consists of an `applyCredentials` method and a `shouldRetryRequest` method.
 The first method is called for each gRPC call and takes a map of headers to which it should add credentials.
-The second method is called whenever a gRPC call fails and takes in the error that caused the failure which is then used to decide whether the request should be retried.
+The second method is called whenever a gRPC call fails and takes in the error that caused the failure which is then used to decide if the request should be retried.

-The following sections implement simple custom provider in Java and Go.
+The following sections implement custom provider in Java and Go:

 #### Java